thompson-ad/thompson-ad/README.md

 I'm a frontend engineer who is passionate about building software that enables people to realise their visions.

-I'm currently working for Feed Agency in London, UK where the majority of my work to date has been building React + Redux frontend apps.
-I'm also interested in serverless architectures.
+I'm currently working for CoachHub where I am building in React Native.

 ## Find me online 🌎: